Halloween usually ends in big, scary piles of waste. Follow these tips for proper disposal in the Sioux Falls area:

 3. Carve & Eat your Pumpkin (Skip the paint): After you carve the pumpkin, roast the seeds and use the insides to make a pie or soup, then compost the rest at the City of Sioux Falls drop off sites.
 Reducing the organic materials (like food waste) in the landfill directly reduces the production of methane gas.
 Make sure to skip the paint though, many paints contain chemicals that cannot be composted.

-5. Use a pillow case: Skip the store-bought treat buckets and use a reusable grocery bag or a pillowcase instead.
+6. Use a pillow case: Skip the store-bought treat buckets and use a reusable grocery bag or a pillowcase instead.
 They fit way more treats and are less likely to be tossed in the trash since they can be used year-round.
-If it gets ruined, please keep fabric out of the recycling bin.
+If the pillow case or reusable bag gets ruined however, please keep fabric out of the recycling bin.